Ramprasad-Group/bioplastic_design/README.md

-# Code for the work "Bioplastic Design using Multitask Deep Neural Networks"
+# Code for paper: Bioplastic Design using Multitask Deep Neural Networks

 This repository contains the code for the paper "Bioplastic Design using Multitask Deep Neural Networks" published at [Arxiv](https://arxiv.org/abs/2203.12033).
-The final predictors are not included in this repository, but can be accessed at [PolymerGenome](https://polymergenome.org).
+It contains two notebooks that show the creation of the bioplastic search space and screening of bioreplacements for commodity plastics.
+The predictors are not included in this repository but are made available as a part of the [PolymerGenome](https://polymergenome.org) project.

+Abstract:

+Non-degradable plastic waste stays for decades on land and in water, jeopardizing our environment; yet our modern lifestyle and current technologies are impossible to sustain without plastics.
+Bio-synthesized and biodegradable alternatives such as the polymer family of polyhydroxyalkanoates (PHAs) have the potential to replace large portions of the world's plastic supply with cradle-to-cradle materials, but their chemical complexity and diversity limit traditional resource-intensive experimentation.
+In this work, we develop multitask deep neural network property predictors using available experimental data for a diverse set of nearly 23000 homo- and copolymer chemistries.
+Using the predictors, we identify 14 PHA-based bioplastics from a search space of almost 1.4 million candidates which could serve as potential replacements for seven petroleum-based commodity plastics that account for 75% of the world's yearly plastic production.
+We discuss possible synthesis routes for these identified promising materials.

 ## Install